Arc676/Tanks/README.md

 - You can save your Tank data to continue from a previously saved state between sessions

 ### Legal
 Project available under GPLv3 with the exception that linking proprietary Apple libraries (Foundation, Cocoa, etc) is allowed to the extent to which this is necessary for compilation.
-See `Tanks Mac/Credits.rtf` for details regarding assets and `LICENSE` for full GPL text.
+See `CREDITS` for details regarding assets and `LICENSE` for full GPL text.